How to Install an Electric Vehicle (EV) Charging Station at Home

 What to know about installing an EV charger at home

-Congress just passed climate legislation which will give tax credits for electric vehicles.
+Congress just passed climate legislation that will give tax credits for electric vehicles.
 This will make EVs more affordable and could be a turning point for the industry.
-So, if you’re thinking of buying a Tesla, a Chevy Bolt, a Nissan Leaf, or any of the many electric cars in the market, this bill will greatly benefit drivers like you.
+So, if you’re thinking of buying a Tesla, a Chevy Bolt, a Nissan Leaf, or any of the many electric cars on the market, this bill will greatly benefit drivers like you.

 However, moving from a combustion engine car to an electric car is a long-term commitment, and this includes setting up your house to be EV-friendly.

 Do I need to buy a charger before I get an electric vehicle?